 In a large pot add three tablespoons of extra virgin olive oil and sauté the chopped onion over medium heat until soft and translucent.

-Add 10 cups of water and two tablespoons of salt to the pot with the onion and bring to a boil.
+Add 10 cups of water to the pot with the onion and bring to a boil.
 Add the drained soaked beans and bring back to a boil.
 Turn down the heat and continue to cook the beans at a slow boil for about 15 minutes.
 At this point add the chopped celery.

 Continue cooking for another 45 minutes to an hour until the beans are soft and fully cooked.
 The soup should be thick and creamy.
-Add additional salt to taste.
+Add the salt and taste to see if additional salt is needed.

 If you like, place a slice of toasted bread at the bottom of your bowl and ladle the soup on top of the bread.
 Drizzle generously with some extra virgin olive oil before serving.